Vietnam.vn - Nền tảng quảng bá Việt Nam

 Match schedule of U.17 Vietnam in the 2025 U.17 Asian qualifiers

-When asked about his plans for Vietnamese football, Maxwell confided: "My plan is to try to get better every day to accompany the U.17 Vietnam team on the long journey.
+When asked about his plans for Vietnamese football, Maxwell confided: "My plan is to try to improve every day to accompany the U.17 Vietnam team on the long journey.
 Regarding trying to get into the U.23 team or the national team, that would definitely be a good thing if I have the opportunity in the future.
-At the moment, I am focusing all my efforts on the U.17 Vietnam team."
+At the present time, I am focusing all my efforts with the U.17 Vietnam team."

 Maxwell sent his thanks to head coach Roland as well as his teammates in U.17 Vietnam, and expressed his desire to participate in the 2025 U.17 Asian qualifiers: "I want to thank coach Cristiano Roland, he has conveyed a lot of ideas about playing football and tactics.
 I really like his ball control philosophy.
 I also want to thank the Vietnamese players.
 They are all good people, I want to learn from them all."